The Nonprofit Kidney Care Alliance

 where we are

-NKCA members treat 27,000 patients in more than 300 dialysis facilities in the 30 states below.
+NKCA members serve nearly 20,000 dialysis patients annually at more than 315 facilities in the 32 states below.

 Background on Chronic Kidney Disease